on1san/Custom-Player-Sprite-Switcher/README.md

 *There are also no NPC backsprites except for the old man, so there are no special backsprites except for custom ones like Giovanni and Leaf right now.*

+*The initial idea of the mod was to change the overworld player sprite.*

 ## Sprite Naming

 For example files, check the `assets` folder.